rjg190002/Machine_Learning/README.md

 You can see the PDF about the project [here](ML_From_Scratch_Documentation.pdf)

 You can see the code for regression [here](Logistic_Regression.cpp) and Naive Bayes [here](Naive_Bayes.cpp)

+## Searching for Similarity
+This project had me working with 3 partners to use kNN and decision tree for both regression and classification, as well as PCA, LDA, and different clustering models.
+These models show how different types of models can display the same data in different ways, and how some models are better than others in certain situations.

+You can see the overview [here](Searching_For_Similarity/Searching_for_Similarity.pdf)

+You can see [Regression](Searching_For_Similarity/Regression.pdf), [Classification](Searching_For_Similarity/Classification.pdf), [Clustering](Searching_For_Similarity/Clustering.pdf), and [Dimensionality Reduction](Searching_For_Similarity/Dimensionality_Reduction.pdf)